martinopiaggi/Gambetto/Documents/game design document.md

 ## World

 The setting is an abstract, ever-changing chessboard.
-Each level is a unique dungeon, some of which rotate or shift, challenging the player's spatial awareness.
+Each level is a unique dungeon challenging the player's spatial awareness.
-In each level the player will face a chessboard with different dimension and sometimes different colors compared to the previous one
+In each level the player will face a chessboard with different shape compared to the previous one.
+Lighting and chess board colors may vary too.

 ## Art and Visual Style
 The game's artistic style embraces a Low Poly Minimalist approach, infusing it with a hint of surrealism.
 Inspired by "Monument Valley".
-Lighting and chess board colors may vary depending on the level.
 The game camera will have an isometric view of the map and will follow the player.

 ## Music